 Intended Audience: Software developers with a novice-level understanding of Forth.

-is and why it is an integral part of
+Goal: Understand what retro-document is and why it is an integral part of

 the RetroForth ecosystem.